-The Australian-born rapper moved to the States in 2006 and garnered a co-sign from T.I. shortly thereafter, but it wasn't until 2014 after she parted ways with Grand Hustle and signed a new deal Def Jam, that Azalea experienced her ultimate breakthrough moment in music.
+The Australian-born rapper moved to the States in 2006 and garnered a co-sign from T.I. shortly after that, but it wasn't until 2014 after she parted ways with Grand Hustle and signed a new deal Def Jam, that Azalea experienced her ultimate breakthrough moment in music.

-The Charli XCX-assisted "Fancy," the fourth single released off her eventual debut album, was an absolute smash, reaching the Top 10 in May 2014 and ruling the Hot 100 the following month, the same week Azalea held the No. 2 spot on the chart with her guest spot on Ariana Grande's "Problem."
+The Charli XCX-assisted “Fancy,” the fourth single released off her eventual debut album, was an absolute smash.
+It reached the Top 10 in May 2014 and ruled the Hot 100 the following month—the same week, Azalea held the No. 2 spot on the chart with her guest spot on Ariana Grande’s “Problem.”

 The combined success of both records was a boon to Azalea’s long-awaited album The New Classic, which was released in April 2014, and helped push singles with Rita Ora (“Black Widow”), J.Lo (“Booty”), and her former mentor into the Top 40.
 Vast criticism and accusations of cultural appropriation would soon follow, shadows the now 28-year-old has been unable to escape.

-Be it the emotional toll of these labels or the lukewarm reception of newer material, Azalea's luck shifted drastically in 2015.
-An announced North American tour was canceled, and The New Classic, while packed with several multi-Platinum singles, needed a full calendar year to become Gold certified.
-Azalea's lone joint effort with a megastar in 2015 was "Pretty Girls," a double bill with Britney Spears that was such a failure, it drove the two artists to a months-long back-and-forth over who was more to blame.
+Be it the emotional toll of these labels or the lukewarm reception of newer material, Iggy’s luck shifted drastically in 2015.
+She canceled an announced North American tour, and The New Classic, while packed with several multi-Platinum singles, needed a full calendar year to earn its Gold certification.
+Azalea’s lone joint effort with a megastar in 2015, “Pretty Girls,” a double bill with Britney Spears, failed so spectacularly that it drove the two artists to a months-long back-and-forth over who was more to blame.

-Iggy Azalea is still around, still planning her comeback, and still releasing new music—she is now on the sixth record label of her career—but on the heels of another botched tour in 2018, a sophomore album (In My Defense) that has been teased for three years and counting, and a Tyga collab that peaked No. 96, renewed success seems less and less likely.
+Iggy Azalea is still around, still releasing new music—she is now on the sixth record label of her career—but on the heels of another botched tour in 2018, a sophomore album (In My Defense) that has been teased for three years and counting, and a Tyga collab that peaked No. 96, renewed success seems less and less likely.